Iamnvincible/ActionRecognition/README.md

 This notebook can predict the action for each video.And we use the pre-trained model so that we don't need to spend much time in training.

 **Attention**: We need ffmpeg to precess videos, if you don't have ffmpeg installed, follow the 7th step above.

+6. If you want to train a model

+If you want to train a model from scratch, please refer to this [repo](https://github.com/kenshohara/3D-ResNets-PyTorch.git).